Elijbet/ReactTheCompleteGuideWithMaximilian-PracticeProjects/03.Burger_Builder/03.burger_builder_app/README.md

 > We used shouldComponentUpdate to tell component to update only under certain conditions.
 > We'll look at other lifecycle hooks and side-effects in relation to them next.
 >"Side Effect" is not a react-specific term.
 It is a general concept about behaviours of functions.
 A function is said to have side effect if it trys to modify anything outside its body.
 For example, if it modidifies a global variable, then it is a side effect.
 If it makes a network call, it is a side effect as well.
+* Changing the Folder Structure
+* Understanding HTTP requiests in React.